Focus Better and Get More Done

 If FocalFilter is still installed, you can remove the blocks early by rebooting your computer.

-FocalFilter works on Windows XP, Vista, Windows 7, and Windows 8.
+FocalFilter works on Windows 10, Windows 8, Windows 7, Windows Vista, and Windows XP.

 You can download it for free here (the latest version was released November 2012).

 Note: Some security or antivirus software may stop FocalFilter from working; please let us know if you have problems of this type.
-Also, the site-blocking tool Cold Turkey may prevent FocalFilter from working.
 If FocalFilter doesn't work for you, see the Related Tools section below for other software you can use instead.

 To run FocalFilter, your PC must have Microsoft's .NET Framework version 4.
 If you don't already have it on your PC, our installer will let you know.
 You can install .NET here.

 Windows XP users must either be an administrator, or run FocalFilter as an administrator.

 You can it run as an administrator by right-clicking the icon and choosing "Run As..." and then giving the administrator password.

 The site-blocking tools Leechblock for Firefox and StayFocusd for Chrome should always work (regardless of what security software or other software you have installed), because they are browser add-ons.
 And they have a great set of features including time of day based blocking.
 LeechBlock is harder than StayFocusd for a sophisticated computer user to sneak around while it is blocking sites.
 If you don't want to be able to get around these tools by switching to Internet Explorer, you can hide Internet Explorer by following these instructions: Windows 7, Windows 8, or Windows XP.